ARM-software/ebbr/source/chapter1-about.rst

       within a device.
 In the context of storage, a single device may use logical units to provide multiple independent storage areas.

-   OEM
-      Original Equipment Manufacturer.
-In this document, the final device manufacturer.

-   SiP
-      Silicon Partner.
-In this document, the silicon manufacturer.

 AARCH32
 -------